google/trillian-examples/witness/golang/README.md

 Running the witness is as simple as running `go run main.go` (where `main.go` can be found in the `cmd/witness` directory), with the following flags:
 - `listen`, which specifies the address and port to listen on.
 - `db_file`, which specifies the desired location of the sqlite database.
+The use of sqlite limits the scalability and reliability of the witness (because this is a local file), so if that is required a different database backend would be needed.
 - `config_file`, which specifies configuration information for the logs.
 An sample configuration file is at `cmd/witness/example.conf`, and in general it is necessary to specify the following fields for each log: